 Now we need your support.
 Please give today!

 Conservation Northwest is undergoing a campaign to raise our share of the cost—$125,000—by the end of this year.
-If we achieve that goal, the Washington State Department of Transportation will donate the construction and labor to install an underpass near the Carter Mountain Wildlife Area.

 What’s more, the installation of this first underpass will make a great case to the Washington State Legislature to fund additional Highway 97 wildlife crossings project needs in its 2019 Transportation Budget Bill.

 This is a rare opportunity to be a part of a tangible solution for safer passage for people and wildlife in north-central Washington.
 We hope you’ll join us to restore connectivity between the North Cascades and the Columbia Highlands.
 We owe it to the Mule Deer and Canada lynx whose habitats we’ve divided with a highway, and this is our chance to restore their right of way.